Ria Brodell: Butch Heroes

+Catterina Vizzani

+Catterina Vizzani is one of the individuals included in Butch Heroes.
+He was born in Rome, and later began dressing in masculine clothing, and changed his name to Giovanni Bordoni.
+Giovanni attempted running away with the local minister's niece, whom he had a romantic connection with, but was captured and shot in the left thigh.
+The injury caused a fatal infection, causing his death which led to his organs being dissected to understand his sexuality.

 Kingdom Animalia

-The Kingdom Animalia Project is a series of artwork made by artist Ria Brodell from December 15, 1015 through March 1, 2017.
-By drawing a different animal every day, Brodell was able to gain insight into “the magnitude of animal species around the world."
-In a 2016 interview with Jess Dugan, Brodell explained that this project stemmed from their “strong interest in animal rights and conservation” and by July 2016, the series contained over 200 pieces.
+The Kingdom Animalia Project is a series of artwork made by artist Ria Brodell from December 15, 2015, through March 1, 2017.
+By drawing a different animal every day, Brodell was able to gain insight into "the magnitude of animal species around the world."
+In a 2016 interview with Jess Dugan, Brodell explained that this project stemmed from their "strong interest in animal rights and conservation" and by July 2016, the series contained over 200 pieces.
 Brodell also mentioned that this project allowed them to continually practice drawing and to focus mentally.
 Some of the many species that Brodell drew include a variety of different insects, reptiles, birds, sea creatures, and mammals.
 The works in this project are completed on small pieces of paper using colored pencils or gouache for the main subject and watercolor to create vibrant colored backgrounds.
 In a 2018 interview with Ellen Caldwell, Brodell was asked if there were any connections between Kingdom Animalia and other works such as Butch Heroes or The Distant Lands, considering that Kingdom Animalia was significantly different both artistically and stylistically.
-Brodell mentioned that despite the differences the overarching connection between those works was their “desire to make work that addresses subjects that [they] feel strongly about."
+Brodell mentioned that despite the differences the overarching connection between those works was their "desire to make work that addresses subjects that [they] feel strongly about."

 The Distant Lands

-The Distant Lands is a series of sculptures, paintings and drawings made by artist Ria Brodell from 2004-2008.
+The Distant Lands is a series of sculptures, paintings and drawings made by artist Ria Brodell from 2004 to 2008.
 Brodell was able to create unique works of art with eccentric creatures in peculiar settings.
-Through the act of observation, they created their drawings to depict the characteristics of the creatures they discovered, in addition to the perceived creatures’ behaviors.
-Brodell was interviewed by Ellen Caldwell in 2018, where Brodell shared that their interest for this series (along with their other series Kingdom Animalia) was a basic interest of “animals and conservation”.
+Through the act of observation, they created their drawings to depict the characteristics of the creatures they discovered, in addition to the perceived creatures' behaviors.
+Brodell was interviewed by Ellen Caldwell in 2018, where Brodell shared that their interest for this series (along with their other series Kingdom Animalia) was a basic interest of "animals and conservation".
 Brodell states they are the only explorer of these boundless locations; therefore, their artwork is their execution of their experiences from observing the creatures that solely inhabit the uncolonized lands.
 The collection of creatures includes Wormbunnies (social communal animals), the Whale and his friend submarine (go on adventures), the birdmen (manipulative), the Sodmonsters and the Clumps (unappeasable and temperamental).